alaa-abuabid/fast-simon/homework-2/task3/load_test/README.md

    - The load test simulates user interactions with the `related` API endpoint by sending GET requests with different query parameters.

 2. **Tasks**:
-   - The script defines tasks for querying different types of search terms (e.g., "dress", "shoes", "nonexistentquery", "uniquequery").
+   - The script defines tasks for querying different types of search terms.

 3. **Execution**:
    - The script uses Locust to simulate multiple users performing these tasks concurrently, measuring response times, error rates, and throughput.